-Junior forward Casey Pickett scored two goals for the Huskies
+Junior forward Casey Pickett picks up both goals for Huskies

 Northeastern women's hockey defeated Union, 2-1, on Friday afternoon at Matthews Arena behind two goals from junior tri-captain Casey Pickett.
 The Huskies continued their hot start, moving to 3-0-0 on the year.

 Union (1-3-0) held strong through a scoreless first period in which they were outshot, 16-5.
 Finally, approaching the midpoint of the second period, the Huskies nosed in front through their leading goalscorer, Pickett.
 Senior tri-captain Stephanie Gavronsky pinched in from the left point and fired a shot wide over Lundberg's right shoulder.
 Pickett, already behind the net, pounced on the rebound and, with Lundberg slightly out of position from the previous shot, wrapped the puck around the other side and in to put the Huskies on top, 1-0.